+The Customer Assistance Program offers customers who lost their jobs or are in hardship immediate fee relief, waiving the monthly account maintenance fee for three months and refunding fees for non-sufficient funds or overdrafts.
 Mobile banking allows customers to receive e-alerts if their account balance becomes low.
 Since the launch of mobile banking in the spring of 2007, more than 3 million Bank of America customers have signed in to manage their personal finances "on the go."
 Online banking is helping more than 29 million online banking customers track and manage their finances.

 Bank of America also provides tools and resources to help customers manage their finances through an easy-to-navigate Web site at www.bankofamerica.com/learn.
 Aside from the changes outlined here, all other terms of Bank of America's Deposit Agreement and Disclosures and the Personal Schedule of Fees still apply.

 CHARLOTTE, NORTH CAROLINA -- After having to bail out banks with my tax dollars from their irresponsible lending practices, I personally hold them responsible for this countries current situation.
 The banks continue to take money from the hard working people of this country by way of excessive fees.
 I do not know if you are aware but when you have an accidental overdraft on your account, they pay the highest debit on the account first so that it creates a cascading effect on the account.

 This creates huge multiple overdrafts resulting in higher profit to the bank in overdraft fees because it leaves more transactions left uncovered by the remaining balance.
 In my case it was over $280.00 worth (8) 35.00 overdraft fees were assessed to my account 06/15/2009.